LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ## 11\.
 Legacy Inputs

 As LDAR-Sim continues to grow and evolve, certain parameters may need to be retired and removed from the current version of LDAR-Sim.
 For completeness, the documentation for these parameters will be moved to this section along with an indication of which version of LDAR-Sim they were removed in.

+### &lt;write_data&gt -- Removed as of version 3.2.0;

+**Data type:** Boolean

+**Default input:** True

+**Description:** A binary True/False to activate the export of simulation data to csv files.
+Generally recommended that this remains set to True unless it is desired to reduce time/storage requirements during sensitivity analyses.

+**Notes on acquisition:** No data acquisition required.

+**Notes of caution:** Must be True to make automated maps and plots.

+### &lt;make_plots&gt; -- Removed as of version 3.2.0

+**Data type:** Boolean

+**Default input:** True

+**Description:** A binary True/False to control whether output plots are generated for each individual run of a simulation.
+Automatically generating plots provides a broad range of insights into individual simulation runs that can be extremely useful for interpretation.
+When dozens, 100s, or 1000s of simulation runs are being performed in succession (i.e., for sensitivity analysis or when comparing multiple different programs), plots from individual runs may not be needed and this variable can be turned to False (in these cases, the target information is in the aggregate results, so individual runs can be ignored).
+Turning this variable to False will reduce the run time of each simulation by a few seconds, which can be significant if the required number of simulations is high.

+**Notes on acquisition:** No data acquisition required.

+**Notes of caution:** N/A

 ### &lt;subtype_leak_dist_file&gt; -- Removed as of version 3.0.0